Payroll Tax

 FICA Tax Exemptions

 Domestic Student FICA Exemption: Students who are enrolled at least half-time and employed by the school in which they attend are eligible for an exemption from Social Security and Medicare tax.
 The exemption does apply to school breaks of 5 weeks or less.
-The exemption ends when the student is not enrolled, fall below half-time enrollment, or meets the definition of a career employee.
-The employment has to be secondary to the pursuit of study.
+The exemption ends when the student is not enrolled, falls below half-time enrollment, or meets the definition of a career employee.
+Employment has to be secondary to the pursuit of study.

 *Internal Revenue Code (26 USC 3121 (b) (19)) *Social Security Act (42 USC 410 (a) (19))